Swyer syndrome (https://homosaurus.org/v3/homoit0001354)

 Swyer syndrome

-Other Formats: N-Triples, JSON-LD, Extended JSON, TTL, XML, MARC XML
+Other formats (including language identifiers): N-Triples, JSON-LD, Extended JSON, TTL, XML, MARC XML